Zhang0o/AndroidPdfRender/README.md

 It is an single PDF page viewer implementation base on SurfaceView.
 Free scale and translate is supported.
 Easy to use and show complicated PDF very well.

+API level lower than 21 is not support now because of SDK-built-in class PdfRenderer.

+The GLSurfaceView implementation will coming later and API level limitation will be resolved.